bibixx/zium.app/DEVELOPMENT.md

    ```sh
    yarn install
    ```
+3. Duplicate `.env.example` and rename it to `.env`.
+Adjust values as needed

-3. Run app in the development mode
+4. Run app in the development mode
    ```sh
    yarn dev
    ```